-Students will be asked to play back a five-note melody, either on their own instrument or on the piano in the key of C, F, B, or G. The melody will be based on the first five notes of a major scale and may contain one or more leaps of a 3rd.
+Students will be asked to play back a five-note melody, either on their own instrument or on the piano in the keys of F, B^{\flat} , or E^{\flat} .
+The melody will be based on the first five notes of a major scale and may contain one or more leaps of a 3rd.
 The examiner will name the key, play the tonic triad once, and play the melody twice.